ark046/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Use Python to explore US Bikeshare Data.
-Calculate statistics where user chooses the data and filter dataset to analyze.
+This is a project for Udacity 'Programming for Data Science with Python' Nanodegree program.
+The code is developed to explore US Bikeshare Data.
+The program will calculate statistics where user chooses the data and filter dataset to analyze.

 ### Files used
 Cleaned Bikeshare data from [Motivate](https://www.motivateco.com/) for Udacity learning project: